-A whistle-stop tour of Norwegian history, from prehistoric times to the oil era, via the Vikings.
+How much do you know about the history of Norway?
+Here’s a whistle-stop tour of Norwegian history, from prehistoric times to the oil era, via the Viking Age.

 Although it is believed that people arrived earlier, the oldest human skeleton found in Norway was carbon dated to 6,600 BC.
 This incredible find was found in the waters of the Sognefjord as recently as 1994.

 As people in the north began to travel on basic wooden skis and use slate tools, the Oslofjord region became suitable for farming thanks to tools and techniques from farther south.

 Sometime around 2,500 BC, farming spread quickly northwards across the country, and oats, barley, pigs, cattle, sheep and goats became commonplace.

 Fertile areas around the Oslofjord, Trondheimsfjord, Lake Mjøsa (near Lillehammer) and Jæren (near Stavanger) began to create wealth for these emerging farming communities.

 Read more: Scandinavia Before the Vikings

 Speakers of Uralic languages arrived in the north and mixed with the indigenous population, becoming the Sami people of today.

 Petroglyphs from the Stone Age tell us much about the lifestyle.
 The best examples in Norway are found in and around Alta.
 Such is their importance they are listed as a UNESCO World Heritage Site.

 What do the petroglyphs depict, exactly?
 The world of the living and the worlds of the spirits, the prehistoric hunter-gatherer lifestyle, many human figures working, living, sailing and dancing.